Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 ### Upgrade and register DataProcessingHandler

-Custom logic while performing DataWrite or DataRead are from v7 handeled by registering a service class implementing `Altinn.App.Core.Features.DataProcessing.IDataProcessor`
+Custom logic while performing DataWrite or DataRead are from v7 handled by registering a service class implementing `Altinn.App.Core.Features.DataProcessing.IDataProcessor`

-If your `App/logic/DataProcessing/DataProcessingHandler.cs` is similar to the following code you can delete the file and move on [Replace InstantiationHandler.cs and register new service](#replace-instantiationhandlercs-and-register-new-service).
+If your `App/logic/DataProcessing/DataProcessingHandler.cs` is similar to the following code, you can delete the file and move on [Replace InstantiationHandler.cs and register new service](#replace-instantiationhandlercs-and-register-new-service).

 ```csharp
 using System;